Optimizing for Performance and Scalability 7.25

 // Little more involved, but this can reduce the number

-// of database queries necessary to process inline projections
+// of database queries necessary to process projections

 // Opts into a mode where Marten is able to rebuild single